Policy on Withdrawal and Resignation

 A course may be dropped after the withdrawal deadline only under unusual conditions and with special permission.
-Requests for medical withdrawals (serious physical and/or psychological illness of the student) must be verified and approved by the Office of Accessibility.
+Requests for medical withdrawals (serious physical and/or psychological illness of the student) must be verified and approved by the Auburn Cares office.
 A medical withdrawal is appropriate when, by recommendation of a licensed health care provider, a student cannot continue enrollment in one or more of his/her courses because of a serious physical and/or psychological condition.
-Because serious health conditions usually impact all courses, most requests for a medical withdrawal result in a medical resignation (see Resignation from all courses.)
+Because serious health conditions usually impact all courses, most requests for a medical withdrawal result in a medical resignation (see Resignation from all courses).
 All other requests for withdrawals after the withdrawal deadline, based on extraordinary personal circumstances, must be approved by the student’s associate dean and subsequently by the designated representative from the Office of the Provost.
-When approval for dropping the course under such circumstances is granted by the Office of Accessibility or the Office of the Provost, a W may be assigned only when the instructor indicates that the student was clearly passing the course on the date of withdrawal.
+When approval for dropping the course under such circumstances is granted by the Auburn Cares office or the Office of the Provost, a W may be assigned only when the instructor indicates that the student was clearly passing the course on the date of withdrawal.
 Otherwise, a grade of WF (Withdrawn Failing) is assigned.
 Grades of WF are used in calculating the term and cumulative GPA and have the same impact as a grade of F. In extraordinary situations, where it can be clearly demonstrated that a failing grade in the class at the time of withdrawal is directly related to the medical or personal situation leading to the withdrawal, a student may request a withdrawal without grade penalty.
-The request for withdrawal without grade penalty must be approved by the Office of Accessibility in the case of a medical withdrawal or the student’s associate dean in the case of a personal withdrawal, and finally by the designated representative from the Office of the Provost.
-The Office of Accessibility or the student's Associate Dean will notify the student’s professors and ask for any additional information about the student’s progress in the class/ classes—and to determine the student’s grade.
+The request for withdrawal without grade penalty must be approved by the Auburn Cares office in the case of a medical withdrawal or the student’s associate dean in the case of a personal withdrawal, and finally by the designated representative from the Office of the Provost.
+The Auburn Cares office or the student's Associate Dean will notify the student’s professors and ask for any additional information about the student’s progress in the class/classes—and to determine the student’s grade.

 Students are encouraged to contact their advisors and their academic deans before resigning.
 Resignations can impact financial aid, veteran’s benefits, international student standing, eligibility for varsity athletics, and on-campus housing.

 A medical resignation is appropriate when, by recommendation of a licensed health care provider, a student cannot continue enrollment in his/her courses because of a serious physical and/or psychological illness.
-All requests for medical resignations (serious physical and/or psychological illness of the student) must be verified and approved by the Office of Accessibility.
-All other requests for resignations after posted withdrawal deadline (See Academic Calendar), based on extraordinary personal circumstances, must be approved by the student’s associate dean and subsequently by the designated representative from the Office of the Provost.
-The Office of Accessibility or associate dean will obtain from the student’s instructors the records of the student’s scholastic standing at the time of resignation.
-In the case of personal resignations after mid-semester, the associate deans will send the information to the designee from the Office of the Provost who will review the request and decide on final approval.
+All requests for medical resignations (serious physical and/or psychological illness of the student) must be verified and approved by the Auburn Cares office.
+All other requests for resignations after the posted withdrawal deadline (See Academic Calendar), based on extraordinary personal circumstances, must be approved by the student’s associate dean and subsequently by the designated representative from the Office of the Provost.
+The Auburn Cares office or associate dean will obtain from the student’s instructors the records of the student’s scholastic standing at the time of resignation.
+In the case of personal resignations after the withdrawal deadline, the associate deans will send the information to the designee from the Office of the Provost who will review the request and decide on final approval.

 If on the effective date of the resignation is after the posted withdrawal deadline and the student is failing in over half of the total course hours (where total course hours exclude any grades of W previously recorded for the term), the number of hours reported as failing will be assigned grades of WF and will be used in calculation of the student’s term and cumulative GPA.
 The hours reported as passing will be assigned grades of W and will not be counted in the term or cumulative GPA at Auburn University.
 If the student is passing half or more of the total course hours (excluding any grades of W previously recorded for the term), the student will receive grades of W on all course hours and these grades will not enter into the calculation of the student’s Auburn GPA.

-When a student is forced to resign after the posted withdrawal deadline (See Academic Calendar), either for medical reasons or for compelling personal reasons, and when the medical condition or extraordinary personal situation can be determined to be the main factor causing scholastic deficiencies, discretionary power in waiving the scholastic penalty will rest with the Office of Accessibility in the case of medical resignations or with the Office of the Provost in the case of personal resignations.
+When a student needs to resign after the posted withdrawal deadline (See Academic Calendar), either for medical reasons or for compelling personal reasons, and when the medical condition or extraordinary personal situation can be determined to be the main factor causing scholastic deficiencies, discretionary power in waiving the scholastic penalty will rest with the Auburn Cares office in the case of medical resignations or with the Office of the Provost in the case of personal resignations.
 All such decisions must include input from the student’s instructors.

 In all cases of resignation, if a student has been placed on academic suspension at the end of the last term in residence before the term of resignation, the student’s associate dean will review the grades at the time of resignation and determine whether the student will be placed on further academic suspension.